mpi-sws-rse/jmc/README.md

 # JMC

 The Java Model Checker (JMC) is a tool designed for testing concurrent Java programs.
-It comes with two search strategies to guide the testing process: a random strategy and an optimal DPOR-based stateless model checking strategy.
-However, the implementation of the DPOR-based strategy is not fully complete in this version of JMC.
-Therefore, the random strategy is the only one available for testing concurrent Java programs using JMC at the moment.
+It comes with two main search strategies to guide the testing process: a random strategy and an optimal DPOR-based stateless model checking strategy (Trust Strategy).
+The implementation of DPOR in JMC is based on the Trust algorithm[[1]](#1) with various extensions.
 Additionally, JMC includes a replay strategy that can be utilized to replay the execution trace of a concurrent Java program identified as buggy by JMC.

 Please note that this is an early release of the tool for evaluation and all interfaces may change in future versions.